tdmvu-mettadepth/test_gradio_dataset_0.0.2/README.md

    ```bash
    pip install path/to/gdataset_0.0.2.whl
    ```
-Replace path/to with the actual directory path where the .whl file is located.
+Please replace path/to with the actual directory path where the .whl file is located.

 ### Additional Dependency

 This application also requires the `gradio-modal-component` library (version 0.0.8) to enable modal functionality.
 Please install it with the following command: